jychen630/ase-codelions/README.md

 ```
 We have included checkstyle and pmd reports for our latest tagged release (v1.0) under target/site/ in this repo.

 Test configuration files are under src/test in this repo.
+Branch coverage report is under target/site/jacoco/index.html.

 ---